karanxa1/start/README.md

 ### 📋 **For Students Interested in Joining**
 1. Read the [College Outreach README](docs/GitHub_README_College_Outreach.md) for available positions
 2. Review the [Implementation Roadmap](docs/AI_Multi_Service_Platform_Implementation_Roadmap.md) to understand the timeline
-3. Check the compensation structure (equity-based with future salary potential)
+3. Check the compensation structure (equity participation based on role and contribution with future salary potential)
 4. Apply through the application process outlined in the documents

 ### 🏫 **For Educational Institutions**